smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-configure-using-wsb-file.md

 # Use and configure Windows Sandbox

 To launch a Windows Sandbox with default settings, locate and select Windows Sandbox on the Start menu or search for 'Windows Sandbox'.
-This launches a basic Sandbox with 4GB memory with the following properties:
+This launches a basic Sandbox with maximum capacity of 4GB memory with the following properties:

 - **vGPU (virtualized GPU)**: Enabled on non-ARM64 devices.
 - **Networking**: Enabled.
 The sandbox uses the Hyper-V default switch.